 In conclusion, it is my belief that all codependents, if motivated and committed to a healing and engaging psychotherapy process, are able to stop their insanity-inducing dance with narcissists.
 Through a nonwavering belief in one’s self-worth and commitment to the ideal of healthy and resilient love, we all can finally experience personal and relational joy.
 The quote that best captures my philosophy of the codependency recovery process comes from George Eliot: “It’s never too late to be what you might have been.”
 Or, as I might say it, “It is never too late to dance with the partner of your dreams.”

 Ross Rosenberg is a licensed clinical professional counselor, certified alcohol and other drug abuse counselor and national seminar trainer.
-He is the owner of Clinical Care Consultants and co-owner of Advanced Clinical Trainers and the author of The Human Magnet Syndrome.
+He is CEO of the Self-Love Recovery Institute and the author of The Human Magnet Syndrome.

 Opinions expressed and statements made in articles appearing on CT Online should not be assumed to represent the opinions of the editors or policies of the American Counseling Association.